marklocklear/vagrant-rails/linux_and_mac.md

 ## Step 4 - Add a box
 In your command window run:

-		vagrant box add rails_box http://files.gravygrip.com/package.box
+		vagrant box add rails http://files.gravygrip.com/package.box

 This will take a few seconds to download.
+Now open Vagrantfile and the line that says...

+		config.vm.box = "base"

+change to...

+		config.vm.box = "rails"

 ##Step 5 - Spin up your box and SSH into it
 In your commend windows type: